arocavanaclocha/helios/README.md

 # helios - Lighting Scenario  Laboratory
-Goal: To achieve the best mixing light for portraiting by shooting images with many different light configurations.
+Our goal is to achieve the best mixing light for portraiting by shooting images with many different light configurations.
+The result is a matrix with pictures to compare best lighting configuration, sensor meassurements, etc that can help optimize the scene.
 ![Matrix portrait](https://github.com/arocavanaclocha/helios/blob/main/imgs/portrait_matrix.jpg)